xpqz/dyalog-docs/language-reference-guide/docs/primitive-functions/non-scalar-monadic-structural-functions/mix.md

 `Y` may be any array whose items may be uniform in rank and shape, or differ in rank and shape.
 If the items of `Y` are non-uniform, they are extended prior to the application of the function as follows:

-1. If the items of `Y` have different ranks, each item is extended in rank to that of the greatest rank by padding with leading 1s.
+1. If the items of `Y` have different ranks, each item is extended in rank to that of the greatest rank by padding its shape with leading 1s.
 2. If the items of `Y` have different shapes, each is padded with the corresponding prototype to a shape that represents the greatest length along each axis of all items in `Y`.